Heart and Vascular Care

 Novant Health is widely recognized as being among the best options in the nation for treating heart attacks.

-- Gold Plus Award – American Heart Association and American Stroke Association
+- Gold Plus Award - Get with the Guidelines, American Heart Association/American Stroke Association, 2024

-- Gold Achievement Award – American Heart Association Mission Lifeline Program
+- Gold Performance Achievement Award - Chest Pain

 Why Choose Novant Health?